RBennyjay/RBennyjay/README.md

 ## 🚀 About Me

 - 🌍 Based in Nigeria 🇳🇬
-- 💻 I work with HTML, CSS, JavaScript, PHP, Laravel, Python, and C#
+- 💻 I work with HTML, CSS, JavaScript, PHP, Laravel, Python, C#, and Java
 - 🎯 Currently learning advanced backend development and DevOps
 - 🤝 Always open to collaborating on exciting tech projects